 DO YOUR HOMEWORK

 Purchasing a used vehicle requires more preparation than you may think.
 What seems like a relatively minor life choice can turn your world upside down in a matter of hours.
-I know this because I have spoken with hundreds of Michigan consumers over the past 24 years and I have filed hundreds of breach of warranty auto cases.
-Lives are altered and finances are ruined based of this seemingly simple decision.
+I know this because I have spoken with hundreds of Michigan consumers over the past 30 years and I have filed hundreds of breach of warranty auto cases.
+Lives are altered and finances are ruined based on this seemingly simple decision.
 This is how my conversation often goes:

 Consumer: “I just bought a used car/truck a few days/weeks/months ago and it broke down.
 The dealer/seller refuses to fix it or help me.
 What can I do?”

 Me: “Did you get a warranty with it?”